webpack/webpack.js.org/content/configuration/module.md

 `Rule.options` and `Rule.query` are shortcuts to `Rule.use: [ { options } ]`.
 See [`Rule.use`](#rule-use) and [`UseEntry.options`](#useentry-options) for details.

-`Rule.query` only exists for compatiblity reasons.
+`Rule.query` only exists for compatibility reasons.
 Use `Rule.options` instead.

 ### `Rule.loaders`

 `Rule.loaders` is an alias to `Rule.use`.
 See [`Rule.use`](#rule-use) for details.

-It exists for compatiblity reasons.
+It exists for compatibility reasons.
 Use `Rule.use` instead.

 ### `Rule.use`